Skip to content

 Introduction

-Dependency-Track includes a robust and configurable notification framework, capable of alerting users or systems about the occurrences of various events in the platform.
+Dependency-Track includes a configurable notification framework that alerts users and external systems about events in the platform.

 Alerts

-Alerts, a.k.a. notification rules, are configurations that specify which notifications are sent to which destinations.
-An alert defines the scope, groups, and level of notifications it is interested in, and optionally restricts matching to specific projects or tags.
+Alerts, or notification rules, are configurations that specify which notifications go to which destinations.
+An alert defines the scope, groups, and level of notifications it subscribes to, and optionally restricts matching to specific projects or tags.

-Alerts can further be refined with a filter expression, written in CEL, that evaluates against the content of each notification.
-This allows filtering by properties such as vulnerability severity, CVSS score, or component name, without requiring dedicated UI controls for each filter criterion.
+A filter expression, written in CEL, can refine an alert further.
+The expression evaluates against the content of each notification, which lets you filter by properties such as vulnerability severity, CVSS score, or component name without dedicated UI controls for each filter criterion.
 Refer to Filter expressions for details.

 Publishers

-Publishers are software components that send notifications emitted by the platform to a destination system.
-Dependency-Track supports multiple publishers, ranging from email to Webhook.
+Publishers are software components that deliver notifications emitted by the platform to a destination system.
+Dependency-Track ships a range of publishers, from email to Webhook.
 Refer to Publishers for details.

 Templates

-Templates define how the platform-internal representation of notifications (see Notification schema) is transformed to match the expectation of notification recipients.
+Templates define how the platform's internal representation of notifications (see Notification schema) maps to the format that notification recipients expect.

-While each publisher ships with a default template, administrators can also configure custom templates.
+Each publisher ships with a default template, and administrators can configure custom templates.
+Refer to Templating for the variables and filters available to templates.

 Levels